jpilla/aws-rag-pipeline/README.md

 ```

 This will:
+1. Install CDK dependencies in the `infra/` directory (if needed)
-1. Create the RDS service-linked role (required for RDS instances)
+2. Create the RDS service-linked role (required for RDS instances)
-2. Bootstrap CDK in your AWS account (creates the CDK toolkit stack)
+3. Bootstrap CDK in your AWS account (creates the CDK toolkit stack)

-**Note:** This only needs to be done once per AWS account/region.
+**Note:** Bootstrap only needs to be done once per AWS account/region.
 If you've already bootstrapped CDK in this account/region, you can skip this step.

 **IAM Permissions:** The CDK deployment requires permissions to create:
 - VPC, subnets, security groups